jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 Networking can be one of the more complex exam topics; if you have a networking background, you likely won’t find this domain difficult-- if not, spend extra time in this section and consider diving deeper into topics that are fuzzy

 - **ACK**: an acknowledgement of a signal being received
-- **Active-active, active-passive clustering**: a data resiliency architecture in which client workloads are distributed across two or more nodes in a cluster to keep your data safe and available in the event of an unexpected component failure; active-active can use the full throughput capability of both devices; active-passive can only handle throughput of a single device allowing the secondary device to remain ready (but not passing traffic) until needed
+- **Active-active, active-passive clustering**: a data resiliency architecture in which client workloads are distributed across two or more nodes in a cluster to keep data safe and available in the event of an unexpected component failure; active-active can use the full throughput capability of both devices; active-passive can only handle throughput of a single device allowing the secondary device to remain ready (but not passing traffic) until needed
 - **ARP**: used at the Media Access Control (MAC) layer to provide for direct communication between two devices within the same LAN segment
 - **APT**: Advanced Persistent Threat is an agent/org that plans, organizes, and carries out highly sophisticated attacks against a target person, org, or industry over a period of time (months or even years); usually with a strategic goal in mind
 - **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, emthods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))